shenlei149/reading/docs/english/NCE-Key-Structures.md

   * Instead of saying: *When they have satisfied* the requirements of practical necessity, most people go no further.
   * We can say: *Having satisfied* the requirements of practical necessity, most people go no further.

+### 0432
+* Compare these two sentences:
+  * Instead of saying: *Using* a telescope at the limit of its powers calls for long experience and intimate familiarity with one's instrument.
+  * We can say: *To use* a telescope at the limit of its powers calls for long experience and intimate familiarity with one's instrument.